norbix/norbix.dev/content/posts/design-patterns/index.md

 	  fmt.Println(a.Value) // Output: I am the only one

-	  // Confirm both variables point to the same instance fmt.Println(a == b) // Output: true
+	  // Confirm both variables point to the same instance by using pointer equality.
+If they point to different objects, the comparison will return false. fmt.Println(a == b) // Output: true
    }
    ```